jacelynfish/learning-notes/2017/MUST/cn101/Chap 8.md

 Router(config-router)#network network-number [wildcard-mask]
 ```

 `options` parameter varies with routing protocols.
-IGRP and EIGPR require an autonomous system number.
+IGRP and EIGPR require an **autonomous system number**.
 OSPF requires a process ID.
 RIP does not require either.

 the `netwok` command specifies a directly-connected network.